Frank Kitson: Personal life

 In 1962, Kitson married Elizabeth Spencer, whose father, Colonel Charles Spencer, was Colonel of the 12th Royal Lancers.
 Lady Kitson was appointed an OBE in the Queen's Birthday Honours List of June 2015, for her work with the Army Families Federation.
 They have three daughters: Catherine Alice, Rosemary Diana and Marion Ruth.

 Kitson died at home in Yelverton, Devon on 2 January 2024, at the age of 97.
-Writing on his death, The Irish News described Kitson as a hate figure, and quoted the late SDLP founder Paddy Devlin as saying Kitson "probably did more than any other individual to sour relations between the Catholic community and the security forces."
+Writing on his death, The Irish News described Kitson as a hate figure, and quoted the late SDLP founder Paddy Devlin as saying that Kitson "probably did more than any other individual to sour relations between the Catholic community and the security forces."
 The Relatives for Justice group released a statement to the Irish News that Kitson "did not see final justice in a court but the tenacity of Mary Heenan and families like hers ensured his deplorable actions and their victims will never be forgotten."

+In television drama

+Frank Kitson is played by Rory Kinnear in the television drama series Say Nothing (2024) based on the book of the same name by Patrick Radden Keefe.